patricksimpson/blog-gatsby/src/posts/new-mac-book-pros.md

 ---
-title: "New Mac Book Pros"
+title: "New Mac Book Pro"
 date: "2018-06-27"
 summary: "Thoughts on the new Mac Book Pro"
+tags: ["mac", "tech", "random", "comments"]
 ---

-## The "New" Mac Book Pro

-TL;DR

-### Nah

 ![Mac Book](https://s3-us-east-2.amazonaws.com/pks-screenshots/macbook_pro_2018_-_Google_Search_2018-06-27_20-17-29.jpg)

+TL;DR: Nah

 I've recently been asked about how I felt about the new Mac Book pro.
-As a semi recent convert to Apple laptops (~2011), I wouldn't consider myself labeled a Apple "fan boy", but others may disagree.
+As a semi recent convert to Apple laptops (~2011), I wouldn't consider myself labeled an Apple "fan boy", but others may disagree.

-My list of major deal breakers (for now):
+My list of major deal breakers, for now:

  - [No Mag Safe](https://www.theverge.com/2016/10/27/13441150/rip-magsafe-apple-macbook-pro-charging-cable-usb-c)
  - [Touch bar](https://www.makeuseof.com/tag/disable-macbook-pro-touch-bar/)